 RYLA is one of the most significant and fastest growing programs of Rotary International.
-Each year thousands of young people take part in the local RYLA programs worldwide.
+Each year thousands of young people take part in RYLA programs worldwide.

-RYLA 5150 is our leadership training program for sophomore and junior high school students.
-The three day camp emphasizes leadership, citizenship, and personal growth.
+RYLA 5150 is our leadership training program for sophomore and junior high school students in Marin, San Francisco, and San Mateo counties.
+The three day camp emphasizes teamwork, personal growth, and community engagement.

 THE AIMS OF RYLA

 - Demonstrate Rotary's respect and concern for youth

 - Provide an effective training experience for selected youth and potential leaders